valantic/eslint-config-valantic/README.md

 ## Use

-Now your ready to enable ESLint in your editor!
+Now your ready to enable ESLint in your editor or use it on the command line!

 ### PhpStorm